pulumi/docs/pulumi-hugo/themes/default/content/blog/unit-test-infrastructure/index.md

 ## Try it out today

 We’ve released these features early so that you can try them out before the 2.0 release.
-With the 2.0 release we’ll have more documentation, examples, and blog posts to get you started with writing and running tests for your infrastructure.
+To get you started, we've added [full working examples](https://github.com/pulumi/examples#testing) on Github.
+With the 2.0 release we’ll have more documentation, examples, and blog posts.
 In the meantime, we would appreciate feedback on our [Community Slack channel](https://pulumi-community.slack.com/).